 The Parties to the Nauru Agreement (PNA) controls the world’s largest sustainable tuna purse-seine fishery.
 PNA countries provide around 50% of the global supply of skipjack tuna, the most commonly canned tuna.

-PNA members are: Federated States of Micronesia, Kiribati, Marshall Islands, Nauru, Palau, Papua New Guinea, Solomon Islands and Tuvalu.
+The PNA members are: Federated States of Micronesia, Kiribati, Marshall Islands, Nauru, Palau, Papua New Guinea, Solomon Islands and Tuvalu.

-The second arrangement for implementing the Agreement also states that upon request by the licensing Party, observers will be placed on vessels at the full cost of the vessel operator or its government (including travel, salary and insurance).
+The second arrangement for implementing the agreement, which sets out additional conditions, reiterates this.
+It states (in Article 1) that, at the request of the licensing Party, observers will be placed on vessels at the full cost of the vessel operator or its government.
+The cost includes travel, salary and insurance.

 The Regional Observer Programme (ROP) is based on the use of existing regional, sub-regional and national observer programmes already in place among many of its members.